 Our guidance takes several forms:

-Technology appraisals assess the clinical and cost effectiveness of health technologies, such as new pharmaceutical and biopharmaceutical products, but also include procedures, devices and diagnostic agents.
-This is` to ensure that all NHS patients have equitable access to the most clinically - and cost-effective treatments that are viable.
+Technology appraisals guidance assess the clinical and cost effectiveness of health technologies, such as new pharmaceutical and biopharmaceutical products, but also include procedures, devices and diagnostic agents.
+This is to ensure that all NHS patients have equitable access to the most clinically - and cost-effective treatments that are viable.

 Interventional procedures guidance recommends whether interventional procedures, such as laser treatments for eye problems or deep brain stimulation for chronic pain are effective and safe enough for use in the NHS.